Originate/exosphere/example-apps.md

 # Example Exosphere Applications

-Exosphere provides a number of example applications because getting started is easier with working examples.
+The Exosphere framework provides a number of example applications because getting started is easier with working examples.

 <table>